 If the supply curve is not upward-sloping, the consequences for monopsony analysis are significant.
 As Figure 4 illustrates, an effort to reduce the market price paid by restricting the monopsonist's purchases will fail.
-The monopsonist cannot lower its purchasing costs by reducing the quantity of its purchases: with a flat input supply curve the monopsonist pays the same price per unit of input regardless of how much it buys.
-However dominant the purchaser may be, it cannot unilaterally cause the market price for the input to decline.
+The monopsonist cannot lower his purchasing costs by reducing his purchases: with a flat input supply curve the monopsonist pays the same price for the input regardless of how much he buys.14 However dominant the purchaser may be, it cannot unilaterally cause the market price for the input to decline.
 Trying to force lower prices would require sellers of the input to price below cost, a situation unsustainable over time.
-If the supply curve is downward-sloping due to economies of scale past a certain quantity threshold of production, a monopsonist's reduction in purchases theoretically could even lead prices to increase as economies of scale disappear.
+If the supply curve is downward-sloping, a reduction in purchases theoretically could even lead prices to increase as scale economies disappear.